 It's a melodramatic and bittersweet adaptation, depicting the little mermaid's maturity as she learns the price of love, and with just enough glimpses of violence to drive home the depth of her sacrifice.
 All those good things!

-The cover and back of the video, plus the Polish poster, as sent in by Jal.
-Click for full size.
+The cover and back of the video above were sent in by visitor Jal.